bitquest/bitquest/README.md

 ## About the back-end technology

 All persistent data is saved in a redis database so the server can respond as quick as possible.
-All transactions in the game are on-chain using [Blockcypher](http://blockcypher.com/)'s microtransactions API or in case of player-to-email [XAPO API](http://docs.xapo.apiary.io/).

 Everybody is welcome to contribute. :D